griffithlab/civic-docs/docs/using/browsing.rst

      - Entrez name of associated Gene
    * - Diseases
      - List of diseases associated with the Variant
-   * - Drugs
+   * - Therapies
-     - A list of drugs associated with the Variant
+     - A list of therapies associated with the Variant

 Variant Group Table
 -------------------